Analysis: Chinese retail banks gain consumer lending clout as fintechs fall out of favour

 “The profit margins for the loan facilitation business will gradually disappear, and banks are going to be the ultimate winners,” the deputy head said.

+In an emailed response to questions from Reuters, the People’s Bank of China, the country’s central bank, said the time was “ripe” to scrap the upper and lower limits on credit card interest rates and that the move could promote fair competition.

-The CBIRC, the central bank and the China Banking Association did not respond to Reuters requests for comment.
+The CBIRC and the China Banking Association did not respond to requests for comment.
 Ant, Tencent and WeBank declined to comment.
 JD.Com did not respond to a request to comment.

 Underscoring hopes for the banking sector has been a 7% rise in China’s banking subindex this year.
 In particular, China Merchants Bank (CMB), whose credit card business contributes almost a fifth of its interest revenue, has soared 18%.
 CMB did not respond to a request for comment.